fivetran/fivetran_sdk/tools/destination-tester/README.md

 # Batch input format

 Destination tester simulates operations from a source by reading input files from the data folder.
 Each of these input files represent a batch of operations, encoded in JSON format.
 They will be read and executed in the alphabetical order they appear in the data folder.
+Data types in [common.proto](https://github.com/fivetran/fivetran_sdk/blob/main/common.proto#L73) file can be used as column data types.

 Here is an example input file named `batch_1.json`: